 Does the TABOR (Taxpayer Bill of Rights) Amendment of 1992 prevent my taxes from rising?

-No. The TABOR Amendment controls the amount that the State and local governments can collect and spend.
+Not directly.
+The TABOR Amendment controls the amount that the State and local governments can collect and spend.
 It does not limit tax increases on individual properties.
+Many municipalities and districts have asked voters to remove TABOR limits from their mill levies, reducing the limits placed on them.

 Should I hire a tax agent?